-The idea to produce a new Jaguar F-Type has been on the back-boiler for a long time.
+The idea of producing a new Jaguar F-Type was on the back-burner for a long time.

 Following the inability of the Jaguar XJ-S to convincingly replace the E-type, there was an internal pressure from the the Design and Engineering Teams to produce a genuine and traditionally-styled replacement for the car.
 It was to be a Jaguar, which would wear the F-type moniker with conviction.
 The project was officially kicked off during the spring of 1980 – a significant time for the company for a number of reasons:

 |John Egan had finally been persuaded to take charge of the company and, with his appointment, came the commitment from Sir Michael Edwardes that Jaguar would fully regain its independence within the BL empire.

 |The XJ40, which had been on the back-burner since 1973, would finally be signed off for production in July 1980.

 |The XJ-S model was at the absolute low point of its career and, although it would enjoy an Indian summer during later years, in 1980, it was unloved and unwanted.

 |Jaguar had serious expansion ambitions in the USA, and the F-type (along with XJ40) would allow for such growth.

 The XJ41 (Coupé version) and XJ42 (drophead version) took shape quickly in these early months and, as the XJ40 was now nearing production (and a planned 1984 launch date), the engineering configuration would be based closely on the saloon car.
 Originally, the idea was for the XJ41/42 to use the AJ6 engine (which would appear in the XJ-S in 1983), thus fitting into a range which was planned to look like this: XJ40 – XJ41/42 – XJ-S.